-- Make resume sections for Heading, Summary, Experience, Education, and Skills.
+- Make resume sections for Heading, Summary, Work Experience, Education, and Skills.

 - Add white space so the office manager won’t get tired reading.

 - Set a 1–2 page resume length 1–2 depending on experience.

 - Save it as a PDF resume.
 They impress on all screen types.

 Expert Hint: Do you need a LinkedIn profile if you’re “just” an office clerk?
 Yes, yes, yes.
 A study published in Fortune found applicants with LinkedIn links on resumes were over 70% more likely to land interviews.
 Tip—fuller profiles got the best results.